QuCAI-Lab/qhack2022-hackeinberg-project/README.md

 11. Use the optimizer to update the circuit parameters according to a VQE experiment.

-12. Define convergence as the difference between the previous and the next expected value for the current optimization step.
+12. Define convergence as the difference between the ground truth and the expected value for the current optimization step.
 If the convergence tolerance is less than or equal to a pre-defined threshold $\epsilon$, exit the optimization loop and evaluate the cost metric of the final optimized circuit by measuring its circuit depth.

 13. Repeat step 9.